Quarterly Membership Briefings

 - San Diego Border Patrol: The group traveled along the border and saw various fence structures, a WW2 bunker, and Friendship Park.
 From the time the US-Mexico Boundary Commission first met at Friendship Park in 1849, at the end of the US-Mexico War, people have met at Friendship Park to visit across the international boundary.
 During this time, the park has been characterized by goodwill and an absence of violence.

-Each spring, a new cohort participates in weekly meetings and briefings.
+Each year, a new cohort participates in weekly meetings and briefings.
 Learn more about FBI Citizens Academy nominations.
+The next class is scheduled to begin in fall 2020.

 Membership Social Events